Published: September 22, 2024

 This is only the tip of the iceberg.
 So, building it yourself is definitely quite a challenge.
 Whether it’s worth it or not isn’t in our power to decide since you know your company’s capabilities best.
 However, if we were to integrate a certain IoT device, we wouldn’t create it on our own.

-Most companies who offer IoT fitness equipment or wearables and dedicated app work with third-party manufacturers who build branded devices for them or use APIs/SDKs in case it’s just a question of functionality.
+Most companies who offer IoT fitness equipment or wearables and dedicated app work with third-party manufacturers who build branded devices for them or use APIs/SDKs in case it’s just a question of functionality, thus also considering the challenges of securing IoT devices when outsourcing development.
 If you follow this strategy, you can significantly decrease Time-to-Market and IoT app development cost while providing the value you want.

 To sum up, the fitness industry is highly diverse.
 Apart from hundreds of fitness branches you might operate at, there are thousands of technologies and devices that can improve your services and help you be that one company everyone talks about.